Jbleezy/BO2-Reimagined/README.md

 #### Ballistic Knife
 * Added model and anims from Black Ops 2 Multiplayer
+* Added sounds on all maps
 * Increased melee time from 0.5 seconds to 0.7 seconds
+* No longer held with Bowie Knife
 * Projectiles are no longer destroyed when other players walk over them
 * Projectiles are no longer destroyed when purchasing a melee wallbuy
 * Projectiles get destroyed by lava